 Find Cheap Auto Insurance Quotes in Your Area

-A 7-day insurance policy is a type of car insurance policy that is exclusively available in Michigan.
-In theory, 7-day insurance exists so that drivers can take a little more time to find the best deal for longer-term coverage.
-In reality, most people who buy 7-day auto insurance coverage pay for the week, register or renew their car's registration with the State of Michigan, then let the insurance lapse, while still driving with current registration.
-We strongly discourage drivers from purchasing 7-day auto insurance, as it far exceeds the cost of regular insurance: it's almost always cheaper to simply switch insurers mid policy.
+A 7-day insurance policy was a type of car insurance policy exclusively available in Michigan.
+In theory, 7-day insurance existed so that drivers could take a little more time to find the best deal for longer-term coverage.
+In reality, most people who bought 7-day auto insurance coverage paid for the week, registered or renewed their car's registration with the State of Michigan, and then let the insurance lapse, while still driving with current registration.
+Due to this widespread abuse of the policy, it's been banned and is no longer available to buy in Michigan.

-There are two possible reasons to purchase 7-day insurance.
-One is the official — and legal — reason it exists: that you will use the extra time to find the best price you can on a full-length policy.
-But the far more common — and illegal — reason people buy 7-day insurance is to temporarily receive coverage while they renew their registration, then let coverage lapse afterward.
+There were two possible reasons to purchase 7-day insurance.
+One was the official — and legal — reason it existed: using the extra time to find the best price you could on a full-length policy.
+But the far more common — and illegal — reason people bought 7-day insurance was to temporarily receive coverage while they renewed their registration and then let the coverage lapse afterward.

-In the latter case, you would buy a short-term policy in order to register your car with the state.
-Then, once you've secured your license plates or updated tabs, let your car insurance lapse after the week is over.
-In theory, a driver could continue to purchase 7-day insurance every week in order to maintain coverage, but this doesn't seem to be very common, as the Michigan secretary of state found that about four in five people who buy 7-day auto insurance don't renew their coverage at the end of the week.
+They would buy a short-term policy in order to register their car with the state.
+Then, once they secured license plates or updated tags, they let the car insurance lapse after the week was over.
+In theory, a driver could have continued to purchase 7-day insurance every week to maintain coverage, but that wasn't very common, as the Michigan secretary of state found that about four in five people who bought 7-day auto insurance didn't renew their coverage at the end of the week.